TritonVM/triton-vm/specification/arithmetization.md

 *** Relations to Other Tables**

  1. A Program Evaluation Argument establishes that the set of rows corresponds to the instructions as given by the Program Table.
- 2. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`instruction_address, current_instruction, next_instruction`) of the Processor Table.
+ 2. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`ip, ci, ni`) of the Processor Table.

 ## Jump Stack Table

 The Jump Stack Memory contains the underflow from the Jump Stack.
-The virtual machine defines two registers to deal with the Jump Stack: `rap`, the return address pointer, which points to a location in Return Address Stack Memory; and `rav`, the return address value, which points to a location in Program Memory.
+The virtual machine defines two registers to deal with the Jump Stack: `jsp`, the return address pointer, which points to a location in jump address stack Memory; and `jsv`, the return address value, which points to a location in Program Memory.

 The Jump Stack Table is a table whose columns are a subset of those of the Processor Table with one addition: the destination address `dest`.
-The rows are sorted by return address pointer (`rap`), then by cycle counter (`clk`).
-The column `dest` contains the destination of stack-extending jump (`call`) as well as of the no-stack-change jump (`recurse`); the column `rav` contains the source of the stack-extending jump (`call`) or equivalently the destination of the stack-shrinking jump (`return`).
+The rows are sorted by return address pointer (`jsp`), then by cycle counter (`clk`).
+The column `dest` contains the destination of stack-extending jump (`call`) as well as of the no-stack-change jump (`recurse`); the column `jsv` contains the source of the stack-extending jump (`call`) or equivalently the destination of the stack-shrinking jump (`return`).

 The AIR for this table guarantees that the return address of a single cell of return address memory can change only if there was a `call` instruction.